 NB Power will credit excess energy as per the Net Metering Terms and conditions.
 The Terms and Conditions presently stipulate that excess energy is credited towards future use.
 Once a year, on March 31st a reconciliation exercise is completed.
 Any remaining credits are zeroed out.
 NB Power currently doesn’t purchase the excess energy.
 Therefore it’s important to size the system appropriately.

-Does NB Power provide incentives for customers wanting to buy a system?
+Does NB Power provide rebates for customers wanting to buy a system?

 Typical installations will produce about 1150 kWh/yr for each 1000 watts installed